A one-size-fits-all approach to supply chain fails to account for different buying behaviors and different expectations.

 - Four or five dominant behavioral segments normally account for 80% of a given market, which can help companies plan their outside-in strategy.

-- Demand-driven segmentation is fundamental to understanding the critical criteria you need to deliver medicine to patients on time, in full, especially for specialty products.
+- Demand-driven segmentation is fundamental to understanding the criteria you need to deliver medicine to patients on time, in full, especially for specialty products.

 Supply chain thought leader Dr. John Gattorna discusses the fundamental principles of outside-in, demand-driven segmentation for the pharmaceutical supply chain in this episode of The Agile Supply Chain Podcast.